-Sell & Parker is a family owned business that has been fundraising for Sydney Children’s Hospital Foundation since 2003.
-Sell & parker donates $1 per tonne of scrap metal they recycle to our Intensive Care Unit through the “Metal for Miracles” campaign.
+Sell & Parker is a family owned business that has been fundraising for Sydney Children’s Hospitals Foundation since 2003.
+Sell & Parker donates $1 per tonne of scrap metal they recycle to our Intensive Care Unit through the “Metal for Miracles” campaign.
 Their support has been phenomenal, providing funding for the ICU Fellowship Program, equipment, refurbishments of the ward and nursing scholarships.

 Sell & Parker also supports us through their attendance at events such as Silver Party, Gold Dinner and Gold Week Telethon.

 Steven Walter Children's Cancer Foundation (SWCCF) has been associated with Sydney Children's Hospitals Foundation for more than 12 years.
 They provide funding for vital research into a cure for childhood cancer.
 SWCCF supports the Fellowship program and clinical research programs with the Hospital's Kids Cancer Centre.

 Steven Walter was a patient of Sydney Children's Hospital, Randwick many years ago who was treated at the Kids Cancer Centre for eight years before he sadly passed away.